 November 14, 2017

 Let’s face it, there aren’t a whole lot of people who like spiders.
-By nature, their appearance just makes them hard to love.
-Whether it's the hairy bodies and long creepy crawly legs, or those eyes.
-It's a good thing that most spiders are really quite harmless, and indeed helpful at reducing the levels of many much more harmful pests.
+By nature, their appearance makes them hard to love.
+Whether it's the hairy bodies and long creepy-crawly legs, or those eyes.
+It's a good thing that most spiders are quite harmless, and indeed helpful at reducing the levels of many much more harmful pests.
 Even so, it's easy to fear these eight-legged hunters, and not just because of their looks.

-Brown Recluse Spider
+Brown Recluse Spiders

-The brown recluse spider is only found natively in a handful mid-western and southern states, including Texas.
+The brown recluse spider is only found natively in a handful of mid-western and southern states, including Texas.
 The reason it is frightening is that its bite can cause necrosis, which means tissue death, and has in rare cases been fatal.
 The good thing is that you're unlikely to receive a brown recluse spider bite in the first place.
 They are not aggressive and usually only bite if they are forced into skin contact, such as being inside your shoe or in clothing that you put on.
-Even so it can happen, and it's wise to know what to watch out for and what to do in the case of such an unfortunate accident.
+Even so, it can happen, and it's wise to know what to watch out for and what to do in the case of such an unfortunate accident.

-Black Widow Spider
+Black Widow Spiders

-Getting Rid of Spiders
+Getting Rid Of Spiders

-Even if the risk of these spider bites is minimal, it's a chance not worth taking.
+Even if the risk of these spider bites is minimal, it's not a chance worth taking.
 Suffering painful cramps or having necrosis of your skin isn’t exactly a pleasing thought, and taking the steps to ensure that your property is free of these harmful pests will give you a good feeling.
 An important note for both of these potentially dangerous spiders is that their nests can be very hard to find, as they are often in the most remote, hard to reach places in your house.